NBISweden/module-repository-submission-dm-practices/_episodes/05-exercise-ENA-submission-webin.md

 - "If you ever are stuck, contact us data stewards at NBIS by sending an email to **[data@nbis.se](mailto:data@nbis.se)** or ask for a consultation via **[our homepage](https://nbis.se/support/supportform/index.php?form=consultation)**."
 ---
 > ## Prerequisites
-> * This excersice requires a sequence file, A_Wt.fastq.gz, found in the subfolder `dm-practices/7-repository-submission/data/`, available for download at [https://doi.org/10.17044/scilifelab.14301317](https://doi.org/10.17044/scilifelab.14301317).
+> * This exercise requires a sequence file, A_Wt.fastq.gz, found in the subfolder `dm-practices/7-repository-submission/data/`, available for download at [https://doi.org/10.17044/scilifelab.14301317](https://doi.org/10.17044/scilifelab.14301317).
 >
 > * In the folder `dm-practices/7-repository-submission/`, create a subfolder named `prg`, (i.e. `Desktop/dm-practices/7-repository-submission/prg`).
 >